Aliases for PSMC4 Gene

 GeneCards Summary for PSMC4 Gene

 PSMC4 (Proteasome 26S Subunit, ATPase 4) is a Protein Coding gene.
-Diseases associated with PSMC4 include episodic ataxia, type 2 and myotonia.
-Among its related pathways are Immune System and Signaling by GPCR.
+Diseases associated with PSMC4 include myotonia and brugada syndrome.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include hydrolase activity and four-way junction helicase activity.

 UniProtKB/Swiss-Prot for PSMC4 Gene